GoodData Command-line Interface

 validate

-Validates given files for syntactic errors.
+Validates analytical objects defined in .yaml files for syntactic and semantic errors.

 Example of use: